Barbara Hershey: 1980s

 Hershey landed a role in Richard Rush's The Stunt Man (1980), marking a return to the big screen after four years and earning her critical praise.
 Hershey felt that she would be forever in debt to Rush for fighting with financiers to allow her a part in that film.
 She also felt The Stunt Man was an important transition for her, from playing girls to playing women.

 Some of the "women roles" that followed The Stunt Man included the horror movie The Entity (1982); Philip Kaufman's The Right Stuff (1983), in which she played Glennis Yeager, wife of test pilot Chuck Yeager; and The Natural (1984), in which she shot Robert Redford's character, inspired by a real-life incident where Ruth Ann Steinhagen shot ballplayer Eddie Waitkus.
 For the role of Harriet Bird, Hershey had chosen a particular hat as her "anchor".
 Director Barry Levinson disagreed with her choice, but she insisted on wearing it.
 Levinson later cast Hershey as the wife of Danny DeVito's character in the comedy Tin Men (1987).

-In 1986, Hershey left her native California and moved with her son to Manhattan.
+In 1986, Hershey left her native California and moved to Manhattan with her son.
 Three days later, she met briefly with Woody Allen, who offered her the role of Lee in Hannah and Her Sisters (1986).
 In addition to a Manhattan apartment, Hershey bought an antique home in rural Connecticut.
 The Allen picture won three Academy Awards and a Golden Globe.
-The film also earned Hershey a BAFTA nomination for Best Actress in a Supporting Role.
+The film also earned Hershey a BAFTA nomination for Best Supporting Actress.
 She described her part as "a wonderful gift".